DifFace: Blind Face Restoration with Diffused Error Contraction: Experimental results on BFR

 \subsection{Evaluation on Real-world Data}

-In the experiments on real-world datasets, we mainly adopt FID as the quantitative metric since the ground truths are inaccessible.
-We first estimate the feature statistics on the restored images and the HQ images in FFHQ~\cite{karras2019style} dataset, respectively, and then calculate the KL divergence as FID.
-We attempted other non-reference metrics, such as NIQE~\cite{mittal2012making}, NRQM~\cite{ma2017learning}, and PI~\cite{blau20182018}.
-These metrics are not adopted here as we empirically found that they behave unusually pessimistic for diffusion-based methods.
-For completeness, we provide the experimental results on non-reference metrics in Appendix~\ref{sec:non_refer_supp}.
+In the experiments on real-world datasets, we mainly adopt FID-F as the quantitative metric since the ground truths are inaccessible.
+Specifically, FID-F calculates the KL divergence between the estimated feature statistics of the restored images and the FFHQ~\cite{karras2019style} reference dataset.
 The comparative results are summarized in Table~\ref{tab:metirc_fid_real}.
-We can observe that \textit{DifFace} achieves the best performance on both WIDER-Test and LFW-Test.
-On the WebPhoto-Test, it also surpasses most recent BFR methods.
-It should be noted that the FID values on WebPhoto-Test may not be representative as this dataset contains too few images (total 407) to estimate the feature distribution of the restored images.
+We can observe that \textit{DifFace} achieves the best performance on both WIDER and LFW.
+On the WebPhoto, it also surpasses most recent BFR methods.
+It should be noted that the FID values on WebPhoto may not be representative as this dataset contains too few images (total 407) to estimate the feature distribution of the restored images.
 To supplement the analysis, we show three typical examples of these datasets in Fig.~\ref{fig:real}, and more visual results are given in Fig.~\ref{fig:real_appedix} of Appendix.
-It is again observed that \textit{DifFace} provides better results, especially in the second and third examples with severe unknown degradations.
+It is observed that all the comparison approaches perform well in the first example with slight degradation, while \textit{DifFace} provides significantly better results in the second and third examples where the LQ images are severely degraded.
+This stable performance of \textit{DifFace} consistent with the robustness analysis in Fig.~\ref{fig:fid_lpips}-(b), mainly owing to the inherent error contraction mechanism.